DHLSan/PYNQeBNN/IP-Core testing codes/15680 weight/README.md

 Then I saw that eBNN IP core always returns 0 for except the 1st need to be predicted numbers.
 The output of the two solution(dividing weightes into 20 parts and increasing memory stack size ) is the same.

 This is due to the working principle of the eBNN code.
-In the code in Testbench, a 1-dimensional array is defined for the output and the weight values are sent respectively for each number estimation.You can find the solution code for this problem in the PYNQeBNN-with-TIMER folder.
+In the code in Testbench, a 1-dimensional array is defined for the output and the weight values are sent respectively for each number estimation.

+You can find the solution code for this problem in the **"PYNQEBNN"** folder.